swiyu-admin-ch/didtoolbox-java/README.md

     create      Create a did:tdw DID and sign the initial DID log entry with the provided private key.
 To supply a signing/verifying key pair, always rely on one of the three available command parameter sets exclusively, each of then denoting a whole another source of such key material:
             PEM files, a Java KeyStore (PKCS12) or a Securosys Primus (HSM) connection.
 In case of a Securosys Primus (HSM) connection, the required
-            JCE provider (JAR) library (primusX-java8.jar or primusX-java11.jar) is expected to be stored on the system alongside the DID-Toolbox, more specifically in the lib subdirectory, e.g. as lib/primusX-java11.jar
+            JCE provider (JAR) library (primusX-java8.jar or primusX-java11.jar) is expected to be stored on the system alongside the DID-Toolbox in the lib subdirectory (e.g. as lib/primusX-java11.jar)
       Usage: create [options]
         Options:
           --assert, -a